google/blockly-samples/plugins/field-colour/README.md

 ### Field

-This field accepts up to 4 parameters:
+The colour field accepts up to 4 parameters:

 - "colour" to specify the default colour.
 Defaults to the first value in the "colourOptions" array.
 Should be a "#rrggbb" string.